 Obtaining professional tree-climbing instruction is recommended for everyone who wants to learn how to safely climb trees.
 Learning how to identify hazards and understanding the risk is mission-critical.
 Reading about it, or watching videos is no substitute for the real deal.
 Climb at your own risk.

 Getting the climbing line into the tree is the first objective.
-Hand-throwing a weighted throw-bag and some heavy duty string, together with some hand throwing coordination, allows a climber to get a climbing line into many average sized trees.
+A weighted throw-bag and some heavy duty string, together with some hand throwing coordination, allows a climber to get a climbing line into many average sized trees.
 In order to get the throw line over the higher limbs or into the taller trees, an over-sized sling shot known as a Big Shot may be used, along with a throw-bag and throw-line.
-Once the throw line is in the tree and over a limb or buckle with a life-bearing-load capacity, a climbing rope is then tied to the throw-line and fed into the tree.
-Tall trees may require a more powerful launching device to reach their lower limbs.
-A crossbow, an airgun and even a drone are commonly used to set climbing lines.
+Once the throw line is in the tree and over a limb or buckle with a life-bearing-load capacity, a climbing rope is then fed through and used to replace the throw line.

 Friction Savers are usually made using a tube-like rope sleeve or two rings connected by a heady duty strap or rope.
 They protect the tree from unnecessary friction by placing a barrier between climbing rope and the tree itself.
 Installing and retrieving a friction saver from the ground offers protection to a tree’s cambium layer and mitigates unwanted friction from direct contact between the rope and the tree itself.

 Technically proficient tree climbers wearing a tree-climbing harness, helmet and other personal protective gear (PPE), connect themselves to a climbing line to move up and down a static or moving climbing rope while performing a specific climbing techniques.
 A rope-walker, or a sit-stand climbing method uses rope-grabbing-ascending-devices, better known as hand, foot and knee ascenders.
 A lanyard or secondary climbing line offers added attachment points for greater security and added maneuverability.